mouseless/baked/docs/architecture/layer.md

 system components together.

 Let's take relational database as an example.
-A relational database is treated as an internal system component and is introduced by the `DatabaseLayer` along with a configuration API.
+A relational database is treated as an internal system component and is introduced by the `DataAccessLayer` along with a configuration API.
 This API enables a feature to map your domain entities to database tables.

 Another good example is the `HttpServerLayer`.
 This layer introduces the ASP.NET Core framework into your application.
 It provides three phases, as mentioned in